 VPIS initiated the NTP in 2000 to facilitate tree plantings by resident volunteers in coordination with the City's Urban Forestry Division.
-VPIS raises money to purchase trees and works with the City Arborist and Greenspace Crew to plant and care for them in the city right-of-way in residential neighborhoods typically through a Spring and Fall public event.
+VPIS raises money to purchase trees and works with the City's Urban Forestry team to plant and care for them in the city right-of-way in residential neighborhoods typically through spring and fall events.
 To see one example of past NTP efforts, take a walk down Randolph Street and enjoy all the native fringe trees (Chionanthus virginicus).

 Request a Free Street Tree